Universal geometrical link invariants: Introduction

-We look at links $L$ seen as closures of braids $\beta_n$, where $n$ is the number of strands.
-Also, for a set of colours $N_1,...,N_l \leq \cN$, we denote the multi-index $(N_1,...,N_l)$ by $\bar{N}$ and say that $\bar{N} \leq \cN$ if $N_1,...,N_l \leq \cN$.
-First, for a fixed level $\cN$, we construct a {\em weighted Lagrangian intersection}: in the {configuration space of $(n-1)(\cN-1)+2$} points in the disc (see Subsection \ref{weightedintersection}).
-This weighted intersection $\PA$ is parametrised by a set of intersections between Lagrangian submanifolds and weighted in a subtle manner using the variables of the ring $\LL$, as in Definition \ref{D:w}. \begin{thm}[{\bf \em Unifying coloured Alexander and coloured Jones polynomials}] For a fixed level $\cN\in \N$, $\PA$ recovers all coloured Alexander and all coloured Jones polynomials for links with (multi)-colours bounded by $\cN$, as below:
+We look at links $L$ as closures of braids $\beta_n$ with $n$ strands.
+For a colouring $N_1,...,N_l \leq \cN$, let $\bar{N}:=(N_1,...,N_l)$ and we say that $\bar{N} \leq \cN$ if $N_1,...,N_l \leq \cN$. \\ For a fixed level $\cN$, we construct a {\em weighted Lagrangian intersection}: in the configuration space of $(n-1)(\cN-1)+2$ points in the disc (see Subsection \ref{weightedintersection}).
+This weighted intersection $\PA$ is parametrised by a set of intersections between Lagrangian submanifolds, as in Figure \ref{ColouredAlex0} and weighted in a subtle manner via the variables of the ring $\LL$ (see Definition \ref{D:w}). \begin{thm}[{\bf \em Unifying coloured Alexander and coloured Jones polynomials}] For a fixed level $\cN\in \N$, $\PA$ recovers all coloured Alexander and all coloured Jones polynomials for links with (multi)-colours bounded by $\cN$, as below:

-\end{thm}
+\end{thm} {